 Monitoring your node¶

 Like most Java servers, the node exports various useful metrics and management operations via the industry-standard JMX infrastructure.
 JMX is a standard API for registering so-called MBeans ... objects whose properties and methods are intended for server management.
 It does not require any particular network protocol for export.
 So this data can be exported from the node in various ways: some monitoring systems provide a “Java Agent”, which is essentially a JVM plugin that finds all the MBeans and sends them out to a statistics collector over the network.
 For those systems, follow the instructions provided by the vendor.

-/monitoring/json HTTP endpoint, using a program called Jolokia.
-Jolokia defines the JSON
+/jolokia HTTP endpoint, Jolokia defines the JSON and REST

 Here are a few ways to build dashboards and extract monitoring data for a node: